 Back in 2003 I don’t think I really appreciated that Mute had a sort of ‘cult’ reputation and that there were other people who’d also become avid collectors of their releases.
 To this day I find it strange that anyone would have even found my website, let alone actually bothered to read it.

-About ten years later I started writing occasional live reviews and features for Clash, and that led to working for Electronic Sound.
+About ten years later I started writing occasional live reviews and features for Clash, and that led to working professionally.

 Who are your own personal favourites from the Mute roster, both past and present?

 ERASURE are the reason that the Documentary Evidence website exists, and they were the first group I really fell for, so they’ll always be my personal favourite.